 Another element to consider is the political risk.
 Think BREXIT or a civil war.
 Changes in public policy, corruption, and revisions in codes and regulations are all things that should be researched as well as avoided.

 While it is impossible to prepare for all political and economic risks, the more you know about them, the more you can predict how they may impact the next consideration: area of investment.

-Today’s investors, as reported in the AT Kearney survey, are looking at tax regulations, as well as data regulations, in their investment countries.
+Today’s investors, as reported in the AT Kearney survey, are looking at tax and data regulations in their investment countries.
 With a reliance on cross-border data flow for their operations, investors in foreign businesses report that data restrictions can have a significant impact on FDI, and compliance with these regulations can be costly.
-Many are also concerned about how data “nationalism” or actions by countries to maintain control of their data, can affect investments.
+Many are also concerned about how data ‘nationalism,’ or actions by countries to maintain control of their data, can affect investments.

 Before investing in overseas markets or directly in a foreign company, you should have a strong understanding of the company’s infrastructure and labor force.
 Does the country have an infrastructure in place to deal with and rebound from economic or political issues?
 Does the country have the technological infrastructure to remain competitive with other developed or developing countries?

 When researching foreign investment opportunities, you should also examine the country’s unemployment rate, as well as the availability of skilled workers in a particular field or industry.
 Is there a stable and strong workforce behind the foreign companies you are investing in?
 And, what are the costs of labor and transportation of goods or services?

 In the last few years, the countries that have continued to attract foreign investments—excluding the U.S.—include: